 Jeffrey’s guide dog made it possible for him to be more independent so he could spend more time with his two children.

-Both Mollie and Jeffrey were able raise their kids and be normal parents thanks to the help of their guide dogs.
+Both Mollie and Jeffrey were able raise their kids and be the parents they wanted to be thanks to the help of their guide dogs.

 Tracey’s life changed for the better because of her guide dog Gordon.
 She became much more open to the possibility of new adventures and getting out than she was before.